13 Simple Ways to Keep Your Home Pest-Free All Summer Long

 According to our experts at Terminix, it’s during winter that mice and other furry pests make their nests in your home.
 So now is the time to be on the lookout for infestations, such as droppings, seed shells, and shredded paper.
 Check out these secrets about bedbugs, termites, and other pests.

 It’s very important to get rid of the mice you have in your home before taking any further action, including sealing your home, according to Terminix.
 You want to keep any new guests out, not seal the old ones in.
 Use mouse traps and bait stations (which are available both in hardware stores and through professional exterminators), and also clean out the corners of your garage and other places where mice may make their nests.

 Batten down the hatches

 Make sure your home is free from small cracks and holes where unwelcome house guests can enter your home.
 Start by caulking around window frames and installing fine mesh screens in your windows, according to Terminix.
 Repair gaps around plumbing pipes, dryer vents, and air conditioners; seal cracks or holes in wall and baseboards with steel wool, which mice and other household pests can’t chew through.
-Check out these additional chemical-free ways to fight pest infestations.

 Keep your firewood off the ground

 Some of the worst insects for your home—carpenter ants and termites—feed actively on cut firewood or use it for shelter, according to entomologists at the University of Kentucky.
 For that reason, it’s a good idea to keep your firewood covered and off the ground, which means the insects are less likely to stumble across it.
 Always burn the oldest wood first, and only bring in as much firewood as you need to make a fire.
 Don’t miss these sneaky signs your home is about to be infested.